The First Amendment guarantees, among other things, the right to be around people of like mind.

 — Find Law, Right of Association

-So, it’s kind of settled that Americans have the right to be around people we like for a myriad of reasons, but nowhere in the straightforward language of the 1st Amendment does it say anything about protections from being around people we don’t like.
+So, it’s kind of settled that Americans have the right to be around people we like for a myriad of reasons, but nowhere in the straightforward language of the 1st Amendment does it say anything about protections from being around people we don’t.
 We’re subject to being around people we don’t like every time we leave the house.
 Granted, we can obtain restraining orders to keep people who’ve committed legally-proven degrees of unlawful activities against another person, but after that we kinda’ have to suck it up and have people around us we may not have chosen to be with.

 While it’s easy to steer clear of people we may not want to associate with in public places, there are also places where a certain amount of tolerance is required.
 In a movie theater, a bar, a sporting event, the workplace, and Thanksgiving and Christmas dinner….